alterwriter/Summarecon/README.md

 ## SUMMARECON
 :fire: (An Automatic Scanning Tool) :fire:

-Sebuah tool yang biasa kita dengar dengan scraping, namun dalam scanning, kita hanya memetakan serta mendeteksi kumpulan data dan lalu lintas yang berada pada sebuah jaringan.
-Bisa dianalogikan dengan tindakan penilangan atau survey terhadap suatu wilayah berdasarkan lokasi, jaringan, dan katalog sublist pada sebuah website.
+A tool that we usually hear with scraping, but in scanning, we just and detects datasets and traffic residing on a network.
+Can be analogous to the act of crossing or surveying an area based on location, network, and catalog sublists on a website.

-## Fitur :
+## Features :
-1. Subdomain Scanning
+1. Subdomain Scan
-Memetakan dan mendapatkan list subdomain dari domain tertentu sehingga mempermudah dalam sebuah akses penelusuran website.
+Map and get a list of subdomains of a given domain so that ease of access to a website search.

-2. Server & Network Scanning
+2. Server & Network Scan
-Memetakan layanan, lalu lintas transfer data & protocol yang berada pada server & network.
+Mapping services, data transfer traffic & protocols residing on the server & network.
-3. Web Scanning
+3. Web Scan
-Memetakan teknologi dan vulnerabilities yang ada pada suatu web dan bisa di- integrasikan dengan fitur subdomain scanning
+Mapping technologies and vulnerabilities that exist on a web and can be accessed integrate with subdomain scanning feature